Looking from the summit of Little Beacon Rock

 This is a great day hike and well worth it to see the beauty of the Columbia Gorge region.

 Beautiful Gorge and Mountains from Little Beacon Rock Summit

 Elevation Gain: 160 feet

 The trail starts out with a slight angle and is very easy going.
 It slowly curves up above the campground heading into a grove of trees.
 Through the trees you can see a small switchback around a small hill of rocks.
-Past this hill there is a rock which I have seen people label as Little Beacon Rock, but when I asked about it to a park ranger he said the trail next to it heading up a small scramble was Little Beacon Rock.
-To the Right of this smaller Rock is the trail heading up and it is covered in smaller loose rocks.
-Once to the top follow a small ridge to the summit where you can see the Gorge and Beacon Rock.
+Past this hill there is a rock which I have seen people label as Little Beacon Rock, but when I asked about it to a park ranger said the trail next to it heading up a small scramble was Little Beacon Rock.
+To the right of this smaller rock is the trail heading up and it is covered in smaller loose rocks.
+Once you are at the top follow a small ridge to the summit where you can see the Gorge and Beacon Rock.
 If you have time after hiking Beacon Rock this hike is worth while.